triblatron/dagui/README.md

 This library is developed in my spare time for fun.
 As such, there is no release schedule except to say when I deem it ready.
 Its primary purpose is to serve as the GUI for another side project, so I am not overly concerned by timing of a release.

+### 20260810

+Prototype 3 is underway, with a possible refactoring to a more relational style of data organisation to improve debugability, especially for the streaming and cloning functionality.
+Ultimately, measured performance will guide how much of this we do.
+In theory, doing less pointer chasing and dynamic allocation should lead to better performance, but it is unknown whether the alternative of lookups in vector-based maps will outperform it in practice.

+### 20260806
+Prototype 2 is ready, featuring a interface created by Dear ImGUI, creation and deletion of nodes and links, grouping of nodes and templates for resusability, loading and saving of graphs, navigation between parent and child graphs.

 ### 20260606
 The decision has been made to use Dear ImGUI for the node and editor and property inspector.
 This will significantly speed up development towards the goal of a node-based interface for games and simulation.